vPeteWalker/midway/files/files.rst

    .. figure:: images/12.png

    A new window will open displaying the contents of the share.

 #.
+Repeat the process for any additional shares.

+#.
 Create files and folders as you see fit, and run tests utilizing your predefined criteria.